The cost of hiring a marketing agency

 A major misconception about hiring a marketing agency is that it’s expensive.
 Say the word agency and people see dollar signs.
 It’s true that digital and traditional marketing is a pay-to-play world.
 However, this doesn’t mean seeking an agency’s help will break the bank.
 Most businesses don’t need Super Bowl commercial productions – they need help boosting their day-to-day marketing efforts using strategies like paid media, SEO, and social campaigns.

 With an agency, you’re hiring a whole team of experts who want to help your business do better.
 Need to buy some billboards to blast your message along the busiest highways?
 You got it.
 How about a compelling social campaign that drives traffic to a landing page?
 No problem.
-The beauty of agencies is they can be a one-stop shop for all your marketing needs.
+The beauty of hiring a marketing agency is they can be a one-stop shop for all your marketing needs.
 They can fill in the gaps in your marketing strategy and break down data to drive winning results.

-It would be nice if agencies had a set price like groceries or gas, but it’s not that simple.
+It would be nice if marketing agencies had a set price like groceries or gas, but it’s not that simple.
 There are many variables that affect cost.
 Agency prices shouldn’t be a secret, so we’ll do our best to shed light on this topic.
 We’ll go over the typical costs of using an agency, what services you’re paying for, and questions for you to consider before reaching out to an agency.

 divider

-Agency fees: what are you paying for?
+Marketing agency fees: what are you paying for?

 Remember, when you work with an agency, you’re gaining a group of experts in a variety of disciplines.
 You’re paying for their thinking, strategic planning, problem solving, and design.
 Let’s break down some common elements that impact the final costs.